jacksonhorizon/LandscapingTR/README.md

 -   Install .NET Core 6 SDK  [https://dotnet.microsoft.com/en-us/download/dotnet/6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 -   Install Node 18.16.0.
 -   Install the latest Angular Cli "npm i -g @angular/cli@latest"
--   Go to Tools | Options search for "external web" and select External Web Tools.
-    -   Add a new location to the top of the list with a path of c:\program files\nodejs.

 ## Database